 Accounting information, as required under GASB Statement Number 67 (pension plan accounting) and GASB Statement Number 68 (employer accounting for pension plans), is shown in a separate report.
-GASB Statement Numbers 67 and 68 were first effective with fiscal year ending December 31, 2014, and December 31, 2015, respectively.
+GASB Statement Numbers 67 and 68 were first effective with the fiscal year ending December 31, 2014, and December 31, 2015, respectively.

-We received the data from the Regional Transportation Authority agencies and Reed-Ramsey.
+We received employee, plan and financial data from the Regional Transportation Authority agencies and Reed-Ramsey.
 We performed certain checks for reasonableness and found most of the data to be complete and reliable for actuarial valuation purposes.
 As part of the actuarial valuation process, GRS updated service amounts for active members in accordance with the rules established with Reed-Ramsey.

-A total of 1,220 active members were included in the actuarial valuation as of January 1, 2019.
-Between the 2018 and 2019 actuarial valuations, the number of active employees increased by 14 members, or 1.2 percent.
-The average annual actuarial valuation pay increased by 2.0 percent, from \$82,963 to \$84,653 between the 2018 and 2019 actuarial valuations.
-The number of benefit recipients increased from 787 to 833, or 5.8 percent, since the last actuarial valuation.
-The average monthly benefit increased by 1.0 percent, from \$1,601 to \$1,617.
+A total of 1,226 active members were included in the actuarial valuation as of January 1, 2020.
+Between the 2019 and 2020 actuarial valuations, the number of active employees increased by six members, or 0.5 percent.
+The average annual actuarial valuation pay increased by 3.5 percent, from \$84,653 to \$87,635 between the 2019 and 2020 actuarial valuations.
+The number of benefit recipients increased from 833 to 866 (excluding 8 retirees who will receive a lump sum in 2020), or 4.0 percent, since the last actuarial valuation.
+The average monthly benefit increased by 1.8 percent, from \$1,617 to \$1,646.

 Section B outlines the principal benefit provisions of the Plan.
-There have been no changes to the Plan provisions since the January 1, 2018 actuarial valuation.
+There have been no changes to the Plan provisions since the January 1, 2019 actuarial valuation.